tryigit/Chrome-Mind-Tuner/README.md

-# Chrome & WebView Performance Framework
+# Chrome & WebView Mind-Tuner: A Framework for Peak Performance

 > Curated by a Google Engineer for the **[t.me/cleverestech](https://t.me/cleverestech)** community of optimizers.